oortcloud/unofficial-meteor-faq/README.md

 3. Any method call can be made by hand from the JS console.

 ###How do I debug my meteor app?
 Client-side you have the console.
-For some hints on server side debugging - see this [SO question](http://stackoverflow.com/questions/12448848/how-to-debug-and-log-own-code-on-the-server-side-of-meteor/12507788#12507788).
+For server-side debugging, use [node-inspector](/dannycoates/node-inspector) and make sure you have meteor [v0.5.3](/meteor/meteor/blob/master/History.md#v053), which makes things easier thanks to support for `NODE_OPTIONS`:

+1. Install node-inspector: 'npm install -g node-inspector'
+2. Start meteor: `NODE_OPTIONS='--debug' mrt run`
+3. Start node-inspector
+4. Go to the URL given by node-inspector in Chrome
+5. Debug at will

 ###What are the best practices for Test-Driven Development?
 TDD support isn't official yet in meteor, but (test) files placed in the `tests` subdirectory won't be loaded on the client or server.
 There are various Node.JS modules that help with testing - see [Meteor test driven development](http://stackoverflow.com/questions/12987525/meteor-test-driven-development) on SO.